LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 Visual Studio (from Microsoft, only for Windows).

-Understanding the lower level tools that accomplish each step is important, but we defer a discussion to get you going with monoDevelop.
+Understanding the lower level tools that accomplish each step is important, but we defer a discussion to get you going with Xamarin Studio.

 Goals
 -----